OldGnuts/Terrain3D_Layer_Tool/README.md

 *   **Wait/Signal Architecture:** Every `AsyncGpuTask` has a list of dependencies.
 The Task Manager holds a task in a "Pending" state until all its dependencies report `Completed`.
 *   **The Processing Chain:**
+*
-    1.  **Height Composite Task:** Runs first.
+    1.  **Height Mask Task:** Runs first.
+    2.  **Height Composite Task:** Waits for the Height Mask tasks to finish.
-    2.  **Texture Mask Task:** Waits for the Height Composite to finish.
+    3.  **Texture Mask Task:** Waits for the Height Composites to finish.
 Why?
 Because the `SlopeMask` shader needs to sample the *result* of the Height Composite to calculate steepness.
-    3.  **Texture Composite Task:** Waits for the Texture Mask to finish.
+    4.  **Texture Composite Task:** Waits for the Texture Mask tasks to finish.
-    4.  **Feature Mask Task:** Waits for both Height and Texture composites.
+    5.  **Feature Mask Task:** Waits for both Height and Texture composites to finish.
+    6.  **Feature Mask Application:** Waits for Feature layers to finish.

 ## 📉 Example Scenario: Moving a Mountain